Vanshi10/Vanshi10/README.md

 # 💫 About Me:
-I'm currently working on web development also I'm interested in learning coding and technical stuff .<br>
+👩🏻‍💻I'm currently working on web development also I'm interested in learning coding and technical stuff .<br>
-I am an ambitious and driven engineering student in her pre-final year.<br>
+🎓I am an ambitious and driven engineering student in her pre-final year.<br>
-I have a strong skill set in HTML, CSS, Javascript, and Python, and I have my sights set on front-end development and design as a profession.<br>
+🤹🏻‍♀️I have a strong skill set in HTML, CSS, Javascript, and Python, and I have my sights set on front-end development and design as a profession.<br>
-I am also a professional dancer and have strong leadership and management skills.<br>
+🔗I am also a professional dancer and have strong leadership and management skills.<br>
-I currently hold a 9.6 CGPA from Medicaps University and am the Operation Head at GDSC.<br>
+💻I currently hold a 9.6 CGPA from Medicaps University and am the Operation Head at GDSC.<br>
-An impressive academic and creative individual, I am sure to make a mark in the tech industry soon.
+💼As an impressive academic and creative individual, I am sure to make a mark in the tech industry soon.